Samsung Galaxy Tab S8: Your complete buyer's guide

 Choose between the portable-but-powerful Tab S8, the laptop-replacing Tab S8 Ultra, or the just-right middle child Tab S8+.

-The Galaxy Tab S8 series took the stylish designs, gorgeous displays, and reliable battery life of the excellent Tab S7 series, added a top-class processor and more RAM, and made other improvements that maintained Samsung's Android tablet supremacy in 2022.
+The Galaxy Tab S8 series took the stylish design, gorgeous displays, and reliable battery life of the superb Tab S7 series, added a top-class processor and more RAM, and made other improvements that maintained Samsung's Android tablet supremacy.

-Right now, only the Galaxy Tab S8+ has a 5G cellular option for $1,100 through Verizon, T-Mobile, AT&T, or USCellular.
-This model is restricted to 128GB of storage, but you can always augment it with the 1TB microSD card slot.
+Only the Galaxy Tab S8 Plus has a 5G cellular option for $1,100 through Verizon, T-Mobile, AT&T, or USCellular.
+This model is restricted to 128GB of storage.

 Samsung Galaxy Tab S8 Design